gravitational/teleport/rfd/0144-client-tools-updates.md

 For Cloud clusters, `tools_version` will always be `X.Y.Z`, with the version being controlled by the Cloud team.

-For self-hosted clusters, the default will be `tools_version: auto` which will match the tools version to the version of the proxy.
-This way, by default even self-hosted customers will have automatic updates available.
+For self-hosted clusters, the default will be `tools_version: auto` matching the tools version with the proxy version.
+This way, automatic updates will be available to self-hosted customers by default, without any extra effort from the cluster administrator.

 The above configuration will then be available from the unauthenticated endpoint `/v1/webapi/ping` which clients will consult.